-A “second team” of eleven global female mentors will be announced at the upcoming SIGA Sport Integrity Forum, hosted by the United Nations in Geneva on 26th July 2018.
-The Forum will feature a panel session dedicated to the subject of diversity in sport.
-You can register for the event by visiting the Eventbrite page – https://sportintegrityforum.eventbrite.com.
+The “second team” of eleven global female mentors was announced at the SIGA Sport Integrity Forum, hosted by the United Nations in Geneva on 26th July 2018.
+The Forum featured a panel session dedicated to the subject of diversity in sport.

 SIGA’s Gender Equality in Sport Initiative, Paris, 08 March 2018

 Introduced at a special session in Paris on the eve of International Women’s Day, SIGA joined a global call to action to #PressForProgress on gender equality, by announcing the launch of a worldwide and action-orientated mentorship programme that will support and encourage future female leaders in sport to reach their potential.
 The first team of 11 mentors were announced, with more to follow.
 Further details regarding SIGA’s Global Female Mentorship Programme will be announced shortly.

 List of Speakers